 At the time, I didn’t know that my mom was talking about a relationship.
 The risk she was referring to was more than just a “bucket list” trip.
-The stakes were much higher than that.
-To mom, the doubt she faced was whether her “happily ever after” would materialize or would she become trapped in a horrible mistake?
+To mom, the doubt she faced was whether her “happily-ever-after” would materialize or would she become trapped in a horrible mistake?
 In the end, the stakes were just too high for her to act.

-You cue doubt just like you cue faith.
-You do it by directing your focus on to what is most important with questions and statements.Christine Jeffrey
+You can cue faith just like you can cue doubt.
+You do it by directing your focus with questions and statements about what is most important to you.A tester said this

-The key question to ask yourself is, “How does doubt stop me from getting me what I want?”
-That was the question I was researching this past week.
+The key question to ask yourself is this, “How does doubt stop me from getting what I want?”
+That was the question I spent the week researching.

-First, I needed some clarity.
-What exactly was doubt?
+First, what exactly is doubt?
 Doubt is that midpoint between belief and disbelief where our “what-ifs” stop us from taking action in order to keep us safe.
 Great job, Big D, if our goal is security.
-Not so great job, Big D, if our goal is to LIVE in capital letters.
+Not so great job if our goal is to LIVE in capital letters.

-So how do we cue doubt?
+Second, how do we cue doubt?
 We cue it by directing our focus through questions and statements on to what we believe is most important at that time.
-Doubt doesn’t serve our becoming, doubt serves our present need for security; that is its raison d’etre.
+Doubt, it seems, serves our present need for security.

-If you want to have more meaningful experiences, to live a life without regret, and to have a life that makes you excited and proud to call your own, then you have to put doubt where it belongs: on sheet of paper when you are assessing, and then, mitigating risk.
+If you want to have more meaningful experiences to live a life without regret and to have a life that makes you excited and proud to call your own, then you have to put doubt where it belongs: on sheet of paper as you assess, and then, mitigate risk.

-Below is a framework I use to put doubt where it belongs – in service of the life I want to lead.
+Below is a framework I use to put doubt in service for the life I want to lead.
 My hope is that it will help you, as well.

-- Be clear about why you want it.
-Remember, the reason you want it has to be greater than the pain you will have to go through to achieve it.
+- Be clear about why you want that thing.
+Remember, the reason has to be greater than the pain you will have to go through to achieve it.
 Hence, you focus on what you want and why you want it.

 - Understand the risks.
 This means, you list, on paper, all your doubts, fears, and challenges so you understand what you are up against.
 Notice I didn’t write “focus on them.”

 - Decide whether to proceed.
 Are the risks worth it?
 This means COMMITMENT.
 RESOLUTION.
-A “NO TURNING BACK” kind of decision is required.
+A “NO TURNING BACK” kind of decision.
 You have to be all in to have extraordinary success.
 Is what you want worth the struggle of learning what it takes to get it?

 - Mitigate the downsides.
-Now whether you have decided to go for it, or you have decided against it, you need to handle the challenges as best as you possibly can.
+Now you need to handle the challenges as best as you possibly can.
 Your goal is NO REGRET.

 When you use this framework to redirect your focus from doubt to the right kind of action, you take back control of yourself and your life.

-My wish for us is that we can look back on our time here without regret.
-My mom can’t go to Italy, but I can make sure the lesson she shared helps others to get where they want to go!
+My wish for us all is that we can look back on our time here without regret.
+My mom can’t go to Italy now, but I can make sure the lesson she shared helps others to get where they want to go!